whanley/RDF-tutorial/wikidata-for-historians/wikidata-for-historians.md

 {% include toc.html %}

-In this lesson you will learn what kinds of information Wikidata contains, how to explore that data in order to contextualize questions in your historical research, and how to edit and add data in Wikidata to store your own data and share it with others.
+In this lesson you will learn:
+- what kinds of information Wikidata contains,
+- how to explore that data in order to contextualize questions in your historical research, and
+- how to edit and add data in Wikidata to store your own data and share it with others.

-## What is Wikidata?
+# What is Wikidata?

 Wikidata is the world's largest open data set.
 Like any database, it operates according to rigid rules about how information must be structured.
 Unlike most databases, Wikidata's structure prioritizes interoperability, linking to data sets, and open contribution.

 Wikidata is a sibling of Wikipedia, and shares its politics of knowledge production and dissemination.
-The debate over Wikipedia's merits and faults is rich; many historians will agree that it's a convenient place to look up facts, refreshingly broad and democratic in its coverage, but not reliable in its synthesis.
+The debate over Wikipedia's merits and faults is rich; many historians will agree that it's a convenient place to look up facts, refreshingly broad and democratic in its coverage, but it can be unreliable in its synthesis.

-Wikidata's content, on the other hand, is all facts and no synthesis.
-Without worrying too much about the format, spend a bit of time scrolling through what Wikidata has to say about [Gamal Abdel Nasser](https://www.wikidata.org/wiki/Q39524).
+Wikidata's content, on the other hand, is all facts and contains no synthesis.
+To get an idea of its nature, and without worrying too much about the format, spend a bit of time scrolling through what Wikidata has to say about [Gamal Abdel Nasser](https://www.wikidata.org/wiki/Q39524).

-First, you will see many variant versions and spellings of his name, in various languages.
-A bit further down, a section of "Statements" begins.
-Some of these statements are transparent, like the sort of thing you'd see on a passport: "sex or gender" is "male", "date of birth."
-Others (such as "instance of" "human") may be a bit less obvious.
+At the top of the page, you will see many variant versions and spellings of his name, in various languages.
+A bit further down, a section of **Statements** begins.
+Some of these statements are the sort of transparent thing you'd see on a passport: "sex or gender" is "male", "date of birth."
+Others (such as "instance of" "human") may be a bit less obvious--we'll say more about those later.

-Even further down, you'll find another section with the heading "Identifiers."
+Even further down, you'll find another section with the heading **Identifiers**.
 Here you'll find the unique identifier that dozens of other databases--from the Library of Congress to the Internet Movied Database--use for Abdel Nasser in their systems.
 And at the very bottom, you will see a list of all of the Wikipedia pages about him.

-On the face of things, there's nothing especially enticing about a list of details like this trivia, which can be looked up in lots of places.
-But Wikidata's value and power lies not in such isolated details, but in the way that it combines these details with all of the other details it contains.
+On the face of things, there's nothing especially enticing about a list of details like this trivia, which you can look up in lots of places.
+Wikidata's value and power lies not in such isolated details, but in the way that it combines these details with all of the other details it contains.
 It does this with a powerful seach protocol called SPARQL, about which more later.

 Here is a trivial example of combined details.
 Let's say your whimsy leads you to wonder about the age at which twentieth-century leaders took power.
-There's [a query for that](https://query.wikidata.org/#%23%20Age%20of%20heads%20of%20state%20upon%20taking%20power%2C%201950-1980%0ASELECT%20%3FheadOfState%20%3FheadOfStateLabel%20%3Fage%20%3FcountryLabel%20%3FpositionLabel%20%0A%7B%0A%20%23%20find%20heads%20of%20state%20positions%0A%20hint%3AQuery%20hint%3Aoptimizer%20%22None%22.%0A%20%3Fposition%20wdt%3AP279%2a%20wd%3AQ48352%20.%0A%0A%20%23%20sovereign%20states%20only%0A%20%3Fposition%20wdt%3AP1001%20%3Fcountry%20.%0A%20%3Fcountry%20wdt%3AP31%20wd%3AQ3624078%20.%0A%20%20%0A%20%23%20fetch%20names%20of%20officeholders%0A%20%3FheadOfState%20wdt%3AP39%20%3Fposition%20.%0A%0A%20%23%20birthdates%20of%20officeholders%0A%20%3FheadOfState%20wdt%3AP569%20%3Fdob.%20hint%3APrior%20hint%3ArangeSafe%20true.%20%0A%20%20%0A%20%23%20date%20of%20term%20start%0A%20%3FheadOfState%20p%3AP39%20%3Fstatement%20.%0A%20%3Fstatement%20ps%3AP39%20%3Fposition%20.%20%0A%20%3Fstatement%20pq%3AP580%20%3FtermStart.%20hint%3APrior%20hint%3ArangeSafe%20true.%0A%20FILTER%28%221950-01-01%22%5E%5Exsd%3AdateTime%20%3C%3D%20%3FtermStart%20%26%26%20%3FtermStart%20%3C%20%221980-01-01%22%5E%5Exsd%3AdateTime%29%0A%20BIND%28YEAR%28%3FtermStart%29-YEAR%28%3Fdob%29%20as%20%3Fage%29%0A%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22en%22%20%7D%0A%7D%0AORDER%20BY%20DESC%28%3Fage%29)!
+There's [a query for that](https://query.wikidata.org/#%23%20Age%20of%20heads%20of%20state%20upon%20taking%20power%2C%201950-1980%0ASELECT%20DISTINCT%20%3FheadOfState%20%3FheadOfStateLabel%20%28MIN%28%3Fage%29%20as%20%3FageMin%29%20%3FcountryLabel%20%3FpositionLabel%0A%7B%0A%20%23%20find%20heads%20of%20state%20positions%0A%20hint%3AQuery%20hint%3Aoptimizer%20%22None%22.%0A%20%3Fposition%20wdt%3AP279%2a%20wd%3AQ48352%20.%0A%0A%20%23%20sovereign%20states%20only%0A%20%3Fposition%20wdt%3AP1001%20%3Fcountry%20.%0A%20%3Fcountry%20wdt%3AP31%20wd%3AQ3624078%20.%0A%20%20%0A%20%23%20fetch%20names%20of%20officeholders%0A%20%3FheadOfState%20wdt%3AP39%20%3Fposition%20.%0A%0A%20%23%20birthdates%20of%20officeholders%0A%20%3FheadOfState%20wdt%3AP569%20%3Fdob.%20hint%3APrior%20hint%3ArangeSafe%20true.%20%0A%20%20%0A%20%23%20date%20of%20term%20start%0A%20%3FheadOfState%20p%3AP39%20%3Fstatement%20.%0A%20%3Fstatement%20ps%3AP39%20%3Fposition%20.%20%0A%20%3Fstatement%20pq%3AP580%20%3FtermStart.%20hint%3APrior%20hint%3ArangeSafe%20true.%0A%20%20%0A%20%23%201950-1980%20term%20start%20only%0A%20FILTER%28%221950-01-01%22%5E%5Exsd%3AdateTime%20%3C%3D%20%3FtermStart%20%26%26%20%3FtermStart%20%3C%20%221980-01-01%22%5E%5Exsd%3AdateTime%29%0A%20%0A%20%23%20calcuate%20age%20%0A%20BIND%28YEAR%28%3FtermStart%29-YEAR%28%3Fdob%29%20as%20%3Fage%29%0A%20SERVICE%20wikibase%3Alabel%20%7B%20bd%3AserviceParam%20wikibase%3Alanguage%20%22en%22%20%7D%0A%7D%0AGROUP%20BY%20%3FheadOfState%20%3FheadOfStateLabel%20%3FcountryLabel%20%3FpositionLabel%0AORDER%20BY%20DESC%28%3FageMin%29)!

-[not working right]

-This should show us that Abdel Nasser became president when he was 38, in 1954.
-Comparing him to the hundreds of others listed, we can see that some heads of state first took power at an older age, and some at a younger age.
+This should show us that Abdel Nasser became president in 1954, when he was 38.
+Comparing him to the hundreds of other heads of state listed, we can see that some first took power at an older age, and some at a younger age.
 This is a good starting point for data exploration and hypothesis testing.
 Wikidata supports data-informed contextualization of this kind.

 It is essential, however, to recognize what Wikidata does not--and should not be expected--to do.
 Its knowledge base is vast, but it will always be incomplete.
 While many or even most of the ages on this list of results are more or less correct, we find some individual answers that don't make sense, and others that are missing.